top of page

 Foreign Direct Investments in Georgia (2020-2023)

-Georgia's position on the global investment stage is rapidly changing.
-Foreign direct investment (FDI) into the country demonstrates a significant upward trajectory.
-This surge in FDI signals growing international recognition of Georgia's economic potential and its favorable business environment.
+Georgia's position on the global investment stage is rapidly transforming.
+The country is experiencing a significant surge in foreign direct investment (FDI), signaling growing international recognition of Georgia's economic potential and its favorable business environment.

 Million USD.